 EDS stands for Ehlers-Danlos Syndrome.
 It is considered a rare (although more likely just rarely diagnosed) inherited, genetic connective tissue disorder.

-There are several types of EDS, some believe as many as eight.
+There are several types of EDS, some believe as many as eight to thirteen.

 There is no cure, very little treatment, and type four has a limited life expectancy that’s accurate and close enough that I can’t get anyone to sell me life insurance.